-Sub principles Demonstrated by Agendas and minutes of Committee meetings are publicly available on the Council's website.
-Implementing good practices in The Council ensures compliance with the mandatory elements of the Local Government Transparency Code transparency On the Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded information held by the Council.
+Sub principles Demonstrated by Agendas and minutes of Committee meetings are publicly available on the Council's v/ebsite.
+An Overview and Scrutiny Committee is in place to monitor and review performance review and/or scrutinise decisions proposed to be made, review policy and strategy with a view to securing continuous improvement.
+Implementing good practices in The Council ensures compliance with the mandatory elements of the Loca Government Transparency Code transparency On the Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded information held by the Council Committee meetings are, where possible, are open to the public for contribution and attendance.
+Decisions are recorded and published on the Council's website.
 The Annual Statement of Accounts is published on the Council's website to give clear information on the income and expenditure of the Council.
-Implementing good practices in The Council publishes an Annual Governance Statement in order to report how we have monitored the effectiveness of our governance arrangements in the year and any planned changes in the coming year. reporting The Licensing, Audit and General Purposes Committee review and approve the Annual Statement of Accounts and the Annual Governance Statement.
+The Council publishes an Annual Governance Statement in order to report how we have monitored the effectiveness of our governance arrangements in the year and any planned changes in the coming year.
+Implementing good practices in reporting The Licensing, Audit and General Purposes Committee review and approve the Annual Statement of Accounts and the Annual Governance Statement.
 Performance is reported quarterly on a range of indicators, comparing some items with other Local Authorities and public sector bodies.
-The terms of reference and working arrangements of the Licensing, Audit and General Purposes Committee have been revised to ensure greater focus on ensuring transparency and effective audit of processes.
-Assurance and effective accountability There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented.
-Recommended actions from the 2017/18 Peer Review are monitored by the Executive Leadership Team Risk based internal auditing provides ongoing assurance that the key risks are being managed.
-The Council's constitution is updated as appropriate.
-There is a plan for a fundamental review of the entire constitution to be carried out within 2019/20.
+A new performance management framework has been established for use by both Members and Officers.
+Performance progress is regularly reported on and communicated at Cabinet Reporting arrangements for RDP/Hosing Company have been put in place.
+Regula update seminar through the Policy and Projects Advisory Board, formal presentation to all Members at the point of submission of a planning application.
+Formal monitoring reports will be provided every six months to the Council's shareholder and the Chie Executive.
+The Chief Executive will enable consideration of these reports by the Council's Overview and Scrutiny Committee on progress and the Licencing Audit and General Purposes Committee on any governance matters.
+Assurance and effective accountability The terms of reference and working arrangements of the Licensing, Audit and General Purposes Committee have been revised to ensure greater focus on ensuring transparency and effective audit of processes.
+There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented by Management.
+Actions from the Peer Review were embedded into business as usual and monitored by the Executive Leadership Team and the Head of Democracy, Strategy and Partnerships.
+Risk based internal auditing provides ongoing assurance that the key risks are being managed.
+A fundamental review and update of the Constitution has been carried out in 19/20 and recently formally adopted by Council.

-7. How has the Council addressed the governance improvement actions from 2017/18?
+7. How has the Council addressed the governance improvement actions from 2018/19?

-The Annual Governance Statement 2017/18 contained the following key improvement actions.
+The Annual Governance Statement 2018/19 contained the following key improvement actions.
 Details of the issues and how they have been addressed during the year are detailed below.
-Please note that where actions are ongoing these have been carried forward into the 2018/19 Action plan.
+Please note that where actions are ongoing these have been carried forward into the 2019/20 Action plan.